Ifugao: History

-Spanish regime
+Spanish colonial era

 The Spanish had great difficulty in taking over Ifugao, like most of the Cordilleras due to the fierce belief of the Cordillera people of their rights since ancient times.
 The Ifugao battled colonizers for hundreds of years, even after the state was colonized and was transformed into a part of Nueva Vizcaya province of the Spanish-administered Philippines.
 In 1891, the Spanish government established Quiangan as a comandancia-politico-militar for the Ifugao area.
 The Spanish occupation in the province ended with the outbreak of the Philippine Revolution.

-In the Northern Philippines, the Ifugao people are one of many minority ethnolinguistic groups best documented by ethnohistoric and anthropological scholars.
+In the Northern Philippines, the Ifugao people are one of many minority ethnolinguistic groups best documented by ethnohistory and anthropological scholars.
 However, there is a dearth of historical information in the region particularly during the Spanish conquest.
 Changes in both demographics and cultural orientation among existing communities were to be expected during the time as certain groups resulted to migration towards the highlands.
 According to studies, the Ifugao succeeded multiple times resisting against the Spanish at conquest.
 The groups that migrated to the highlands were believed to be those that resisted the Spanish colonial control, which became prevalent in the lowlands.
 According to Acabado, the rugged nature of the highlands around the Ifugao region did not out rightly provide a hindrance to the Spanish conquest.
 Other regions that had similar rugged environment as found in Ifugao were subjected to colonial rule.
 Archeological research shows Ifugao practices of successful resistance by strengthening their political and economic resources.
 Spanish conquest and population increase was the source of shifting to wet-rice agriculture.

-American occupation
+American colonial era

 On August 18, 1908, Ifugao was separated from Nueva Vizcaya and, along with Amburayan, Apayao, Benguet, Bontoc, Kalinga and Lepanto, was annexed to the newly created Mountain Province established by the Philippine Commission with the enactment of Act No. 1876.

-World War II
+Japanese occupation

 Ifugao became the center of warfare in the last year of World War II when Gen. Tomoyuki Yamashita launched his last stand against the American and Philippine Commonwealth forces at Mount Napulawan.
 He informally surrendered to Captain Grisham of the 6th US Army in the Philippines based in Kiangan, then formally surrendered at Camp John Hay on September 3, 1945.

-Post-war era
+Philippine independence

 On June 18, 1966, Republic Act No. 4695 was enacted, and Ifugao was converted into a regular province when the huge Mountain Province was split into four (the other three being Benguet, Mountain Province, and Kalinga-Apayao).
 Ifugao and Kalinga-Apayao were placed under the jurisdiction of the Cagayan Valley region.
 The capital was moved from Kiangan to Lagawe due to the harsh landscape of Kiangan which made it unsuitable for public transportation and as a capital.